carpentries/workshop-template/CUSTOMIZATION.md

 # Customizing Your Workshop's Website

+## Configuration File

-You must change the values of `lesson_repo` and `lesson_site` in the `_config.yml` configuration file in the root directory of your workshop to point to the repository for the lesson and its GitHub pages URL respectively.
+You must change the values of `lesson_repo` and `lesson_site` in the `_config.yml` configuration file in the root directory of your workshop to point to the repository for the lesson and its GitHub Pages site respectively.
 You should not need to modify any of the other values in `_config.yml`.

+## Home Page: Data

-Your workshop's `index.html` page must define the following values in its header:
+Your workshop's home page lives in `index.html`, which must define the following values in its header:

 *   `layout` must be `workshop`.